-Before 1969, no nation had made a manned mission to the Moon.
-So, NASA engineers had to first define all the problem parameters as we discussed in Lesson #1.
-Next, engineers determined the existing tech they could use and had to develop.
+Before 1969, no country had sent humans to the Moon.
+So, NASA engineers first had to outline all the problem parameters, as we talked about in Lesson #1.
+Then, they figured out what existing tech they could use and what they needed to invent.

-To do this, NASA engineers broke the mission down to its most fundamental level.
-This stage of the design was of utmost importance.
-Because even the smallest hiccup could lead to mission failure.
+To do this, NASA engineers broke the mission down to its bare bones.
+This stage of the design was crucial because even the tiniest hiccup could lead to mission failure.

-Now, not all engineers will work to send humans beyond Earth.
-But, it’s important you always break problems down to a granular level.
-Only then, you’ll know the variables you need to engineer around.
-This lesson subscribes to first principles thinking popularized by Elon Musk.
+Now, not all engineers will be sending humans to outer space.
+But it’s crucial to always break problems down to the nitty-gritty.
+That way, you’ll know the variables you need to tackle.
+This lesson follows the first principles thinking popularized by Elon Musk.